asouza/vaas/README.md

 # AuthProvider

 You need to declare a Provider that is responsible for authentication.
 There are two steps.
-First you need to create a class that implements
+First you need to create a class that implements AuthProvider:
-AuthProvider.

 		@RequestScoped
-		public class CustomDBProvider implements AuthProvider{
+		public class CustomDBProvider implements AuthProvider {

 			@Inject
 			private EntityManager em;